The Bankrate promise

-Renters who are dog owners should consider having a pet health insurance policy and a renters insurance policy that includes pet liability coverage.
+Renters who are pet owners may want to consider having a pet health insurance policy and a renters insurance policy that includes pet liability coverage.
 Each of these policies is designed to cover different scenarios and has its own specific set of coverages.

 How can renters insurance protect you and your pet?

 If your pet injures someone, you could be held liable for the injured party’s medical bills.
 This is where the liability coverage on your renters insurance may step in.
 Liability coverage is standard on a renters insurance policy and helps pay for medical expenses if a guest sustains injuries in your home.
 Typically, the liability limit on a renters policy will range from $100,000 to $300,000, but you should check your policy to determine your specified limit.

 You might wonder if your renters insurance covers pet damage.
 The answer is usually no; your renters policy will typically not provide coverage for damage your pet causes to your personal property.
 Additionally, if your pet causes damage to the property you are renting, that is usually not covered under your policy.
 Instead, your landlord’s policy is likely to cover those damages.

 If you’re a renter with a pet, it’s essential to let your insurance company know about the animals you have in your home.
 If your insurance company doesn’t know about a pet in your household and that pet causes injuries, your company could deny your claim.
 Also, many companies exclude certain breeds of dogs, and exotic animals (such as reptiles and ferrets) are not usually covered.

 The price of a renters insurance policy depends on numerous factors, including how much coverage you choose, your marital status and your credit-based insurance score.
 The average premium for a renters insurance policy in the United States is $174 per year, or about $15 per month, according to the Insurance Information Institute (Triple-I).